hmnscott/linux-notes/Cengage - Linux+ and LPIC-1 Guide - 5th Edition/chapter-02-notes.md

 # displays your login name
 whoami

-# displays the numbers associated with your user account name and group names; these are commonly referred to as User IDs (UIDs) and Group IDs (GIDs)
+# displays the numbers associated with your user account name and group names
+# these are commonly referred to as User IDs (UIDs) and Group IDs (GIDs)
 id

 # displays the current date and time